sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Hello World
 ```

-However, we can also define another module with another `main` function calling a function defined in our `Project1` module, and compile it so that our module is now `Module1` instead of `Project1`, but calls methods defined inside `Project1`:
+However, we can also define another module with another `main` function calling a function defined in our `Project1` module and compile it so that our module is now `Module1` instead of `Project1` but calls methods defined inside `Project1`:

 ##### **Code**
 ```Elixir